magento/pwa-studio/pwa-devdocs/src/tutorials/intercept-a-target/add-new-environment-variable/index.md

 export default PlaceholderImage;
 ```

+The PlaceholderImage component uses the value of the `IMAGE_PLACEHOLDER_SERVICE_URL` environment variable as a template for the final image source url.
+It replaces instances of `${w}` and `${h}` in the template with the `width` and `height` prop values.

+Most image placeholder services let you specify the image dimensions in the url but in different ways.
+For example, a 300x400 image request can look like `<url>/300/400` or `<url>/300x400`.
+This template approach adds support for these different services by letting you specify what the final URL looks like.

 ### Make the component importable

 To use this component in other projects, you must export it from this package, so
 make the following modifications to the `package.json` file:

 ```diff